-Another rumour stems from an official Rockstar job listing that hints at Rockstar's next project (presumably GTA 6) getting an incredible graphics upgrade.
+Another rumour stemmed from an official Rockstar job listing that hinted at Rockstar's next project (GTA 6) getting an incredible graphics upgrade.
 The listing is for a VFX artist position at the studio.
 The role reads as below:

 Grand Theft Auto VR?

 L.A.
 Noire: The V.R.
 Case Files developer Video Games Deluxe shared a post (via LinkedIn) in 2020 that it was gearing up for a new project with Rockstar.
 This was then confirmed in early 2022 to be Grand Theft Auto: San Andreas VR.